alvinchow86/alvinchow86.github.io/_posts/2020-12-21-microservices-migration-case-study.md

 ---
 layout: post
-title: Migration to microservices in seven months
+title: Microservices migration case study
 categories: Backend
-excerpt: Migrating a monolithic codebase to microservices in seven months.
+excerpt: Migrating a monolithic codebase to microservices in seven months at Trusttoken.
 ---

-This is a post about microservices.

-This is a post about microservices1.

-This is a post about microservices.
+Migrating a monolithic codebase to microservices in seven months at Trusttoken.